+To be converted is defined as a change in which one adopts a new faith and actions.
 Many new born believers wonder: “how do I know that I am converted”?
-The apostle Paul counseled, “Examine yourselves as to whether you are in the faith.
+The apostle Paul counsels, “Examine yourselves as to whether you are in the faith.
 Test yourselves” (2 Corinthians 13:5).
 The following are ten pointers to help you self-evaluate if you have been genuinely converted:

 1-Do I love God or the world?

 “If anyone loves the world, the love of the Father is not in him.
 For all that is in the world—the lust of the flesh, the lust of the eyes, and the pride of life—is not of the Father but is of the world” (1 John 2:15, 16).
 “Do not be conformed to this world, but be transformed by the renewing of your mind, that you may prove what is that good and acceptable and perfect will of God” (Romans 12:2).

 2-Do I spend daily time in relationship with the Lord through Bible study and prayer?

 “Abide in Me, and I in you.
 As the branch cannot bear fruit of itself, unless it abides in the vine, neither can you, unless you abide in Me ” (John 15:4).
 “Your words were found, and I ate them, and Your word was to me the joy and rejoicing of my heart” (Jeremiah 15:16).
 “Pray without ceasing” (1 Thessalonians 5:17).